jbrry/Irish-BERT/experiments/2020-12-03-paracrawl-bert.md

 We use [ParaCrawl](https://paracrawl.eu/) version `7.1` to create a BERT model from scratch in Irish.
 We consider four variants of filtering on the raw ParaCrawl data (where we use the [OpusFilter](https://github.com/Helsinki-NLP/OpusFilter/tree/master/opusfilter) package for filtering):
+It's worth noting that `ParaCrawl 7.1` is initially filtered with the [bicleaner tool](https://github.com/bitextor/bicleaner) so most noisy sentences would have already been removed.

 1. No filtering (raw data is used as is)
 2. Basic filtering (sentences over 512 tokens are removed, HTML, sentences which are over 60% punctuation or are over 60% digit characters)